KayChansiri/research-methods-in-the-age-of-ai/docs/labs/week-03-python.md

 # Week 3 Zoom Lab: Python Research Workflow

-## Exploring Headlines with Python
+## Exploring TikTok User Experiences with Python

-Today, you will practice reading, running, modifying, and explaining simple Python code.
-The activities use the ideas introduced in class:
+Today, you will practice reading, running, modifying, and explaining simple Python code using data from a **fictional TikTok user-experience study**.
+The research context is new, but the core Python ideas are the ones introduced in class:

 * variables and `=`
 * text and quotation marks